Non-fungible token: General NFT market

-In 2020, the U.S Patent and Trademark Office received three trademark applications for NFTs.
-In 2021, the number of trademark applications jumped to more than 1200.
-In January 2022, the U.S. Patent and Trademark Office received 450 NFT-related trademark applications.
-The growing list of brands being trademarked for NFTs includes the NYSE, Star Trek, Panera, Walmart, Elvis Presley, Sports Illustrated, Ticketmaster, and Yahoo.
 In the early months of 2021, interest in NFTs increased after a number of high-profile sales and art auctions.

 In May 2022, The Wall Street Journal reported that the NFT market was "collapsing".
 Daily sales of NFT tokens had declined 92% from September 2021, and the number of active wallets in the NFT market fell 88% from November 2021.
 While rising interest rates had impacted risky bets across the financial markets, the Journal said "NFTs are among the most speculative."

+In December 2022, a programmer named Casey Rodarmor introduced a new way to add NFTs to the Bitcoin blockchain called "ordinals".
+By February 2023, the popularity of ordinals had led to an increase in bitcoin's payment fees and may have also partially contributed to an increase in bitcoin's price.

+A September 2023 report from cryptocurrency gambling website dappGambl claimed 95% of NFTs had fallen to zero monetary value and 79% of all NFT collections have remained unsold.

 Uses

 Commonly associated files

 NFTs have been used to exchange digital tokens that link to a digital file asset.
 Ownership of an NFT is often associated with a license to use such a linked digital asset but generally does not confer the copyright to the buyer.
 Some agreements only grant a license for personal, non-commercial use, while other licenses also allow commercial use of the underlying digital asset.
 This kind of decentralized intellectual copyright poses an alternative to established forms of safeguarding copyright controlled by state institutions and middlemen within the respective industry.